stuartjwright/fantasy-football-app/report/030-intro.md

 ## Terminology

-In this document, **football** means association football, or soccer as it is known in some countries.
+In this document, **football** refers to the sport known also as association football, or soccer in some countries.

 The word **player** will always refer to a real-life football player, as opposed to a person playing this fantasy football game.
 The person using the application will typically be referred to as the **user**, but depending on the context they may also be referred to as a **manager** (of their fantasy football team) or a **participant** (in an auction).